contao/docs/docs/dev/getting-started/extension.md

 you can do with the `composer init` command.
 During generation, set the package type to `contao-bundle`, as mentioned in the [Your First Extension][2] guide.
 Also choose the right [SPDX][3] for your license.
 During the interactive generation you can also already define your dependencies.
-At the very least, you should require the Contao version, i.e. the version of the `contao/core-bundle` for which you are developing.
+At the very least you should require the Contao version, i.e. the version of the `contao/core-bundle` for which you are developing.